Short Peace

 Short Peace (ショート・ピース, Shōto Pīsu) is a multimedia project composed of four short anime films produced by Sunrise and Shochiku, and a video game developed by Crispy's! and Grasshopper Manufacture.
-The four films were released in Japanese theaters on July 20, 2013 and were screened in North America during April 2014.
+The four films were released in Japanese theaters on July 20, 2013, and were screened in North America during April 2014.
 Sentai Filmworks have licensed the films for North America.
+The film is taken from the eponymous manga written in 1976 by Katsuhiro Otomo.
 The video game was released in January 2014 in Japan, April 2014 in Europe, and September 2014 in North America.
 The game’s physical releases in Japan and Europe includes the four animated shorts as a bonus.

 Short films

 The opening sequence depicts a young girl following a white rabbit through different magical worlds.
 It was created by Koji Morimoto.
-It is then followed by 4 short films:
+It is then followed by four short films: